WebBreacher/tilde_enum/README.md

 You feed this script the output from the https://code.google.com/p/iis-shortname-scanner-poc/ scanner and also a word list of potential file names.
 The script will look up the file roots in your word list and then try them with appropriate extensions.

+The [fuzzdb](https://code.google.com/p/fuzzdb/) word lists are pretty good.
+We sometimes use the https://code.google.com/p/fuzzdb/source/browse/trunk/discovery/PredictableRes/raft-small-words-lowercase.txt (or large or medium) for this work.

 There are bugs in this version (it is 75+% good).
 Looking for fedback and suggestions.